tytydraco/yessleep/out/I_Work_at_a_24Hour_Pet_ER_and_We_Had_a_Patient_That_Wasnt_an_Animal_Finale.md

 I stomped the gas, aiming to crush him beneath the weight of the truck.
 But he leapt at the last second, sprawling across the roof and smashing through the back windshield in a burst of glass.

-I slammed it into reverse.
+I flung the car into reverse.
 One tire crunched over his leg.
-For the first time, I saw pain in Keeton’s eyes.
+For the first time, I saw pain in Keeton’s eyes in the rearview.
 I clenched my teeth until my jaw ached.

 Keeton clung to the frame, screeching.
 He yanked and pulled, his foot pinned like a plank beneath the tire.
 I slammed into drive.
-He flew backward, his limb bending and snapping like a brittle branch.
+He flew backwards off of the car, his limb bending and snapping like a brittle branch.

 As I climbed toward the hill, I saw him rise again on all fours.
 One leg was twisted into broken segments, the foot dragging unnaturally across the dirt.